 Despite the existence of juvenile courts, many youth are still tried as adults.
 Arizona has two ways that juveniles can be prosecuted as adults:

-- Discretionary judicial waiver: The juvenile court has original jurisdiction over these cases, but in any felony case, the state may request that the juvenile court transfer jurisdiction to the criminal division of the superior court.
+- Discretionary judicial waiver: In any felony case, the state may request that the juvenile court transfer jurisdiction to the criminal division of the superior court.
 The juvenile court must conduct a hearing and consider statutorily listed factors to determine whether to transfer jurisdiction.
 Ariz.
-Rev. Stat. § 8-327.
+Rev. Stat.
+Ann. § 8-327(A).

-- Statutory exclusion: Arizona has a list of offenses, which if committed by a youth aged 15 or older, require the youth to be criminally prosecuted “in the same manner as an adult.”
+- Statutory exclusion: Arizona has two lists of offenses, which if committed by a child aged 14 or older or 15 or older respectively, require the child to be criminally prosecuted “in the same manner as an adult.”
 Ariz.
-Rev. Stat. § 13-501.
+Rev. Stat.
+Ann. § 13-501(A)-(B).

 NJDC conducts statewide assessments of access to counsel and the quality of juvenile defense representation in delinquency proceedings around the country.
 These assessments provide a state with baseline information about the nature and efficacy of its juvenile indigent defense structures, highlight the strengths and weaknesses of the indigent juvenile defense system, and provide tailored recommendations that address each state’s distinctive characteristics to help decision-makers focus on key trouble spots and highlight best practices.
 The NJDC State Assessment Page provides more information about state assessments.

 NJDC has not yet conducted an assessment of the juvenile indigent defense system in Arizona.
 If you would like to collaborate with NJDC to fundraise for, plan, or engage in an assessment in this state, please contact us.